George-R-Heath/AFM-LineScan-Analyser/README.md

 # AFM-LineScan-Analyser
-MATLAB code to track and analyze objects in AFM Line Scan Kymograph images This code was developed in the Scheuring-Lab and used to analyze the motions of GltPH transporters acquired by high-speed AFM line scanning.
+MATLAB code to track and analyze objects in AFM Line Scan Kymograph images.

+This code was developed in the Scheuring-Lab and used to analyze the motions of GltPH transporters acquired by high-speed AFM line scanning.

 If using this code please refer to and cite: